Laundry Jet – Frequently Asked Questions

 A- The Eco Laundry Jet unit has the option of up to 3 ports.
 The Laundry Jet Pro has the option of up to 6 ports and the top of the range Laundry Jet Plus can handle up to 8 ports.

 Q- I’m afraid that my kids will put toys in the laundry port.
 Will Laundry Jet suck up the toys?

 A- The system is designed so that in the case that a toy or other item is stuck into the port it must always pass through a hard turn + incline to enter the system.
 Dense items do not have enough surface area to pass through the system and will simply remain at the entrance and the system will shut down until the item is removed.

 Q- Will the Laundry Jet consume a lot of electricity?

-A- No, the Laundry Jet is designed with smart clothing sensors that detect clothing being fed into the port.
-During this time the Laundry Jet will run but once the system detects no further items after 17 seconds it will automatically shut down.
+A- No. Once the system detects no further items after 10-17 seconds (depends on length from furthest port to the laundry room) it will automatically shut down.
 In normal use the Laundry Jet will just be taking a few items at a time as you discard them so will never be running for extended periods.

 Q- Can I send laundry back to my room with the Laundry Jet?

 A- Yes, Please contact us for ur soon to be released loop return system.